ebzeal/3D-Scene-microservices/packages/authentication/README.md

-# 3D-Scene Gateway Service
+# 3D-Scene Authentication Service

-An API that sits between the client and multiple services
+An API that handles user authntication and Identity

 # Documentation